Bikaze/AirBnB_clone/README.md

 - No Javascript
 - No data loaded from anything

 **This is our progress.
-We we've implemented the console and now we're making a static webpage for our website.**
+We we've implemented the console and now we're making a static webpage for our website**

 <p align="center">
     <img src="./misc_stuff/hbnb_step1.png" alt="front-end html">
 </p>